pbl-js/monogo-task/README.md

 1. Enter text (up to 500 characters) in the text input field.
 2. Click the "Analyze Sentiment" button.
 3. View the sentiment analysis results in the modal that appears.

-## Development Challenges

-During the development of this application, several challenges were faced:

-1. **API Integration**: Working with the Hugging Face API required understanding their specific request/response format and error handling.

-2. **State Management**: Managing the various states of the application (idle, loading, success, error) required careful planning to ensure a smooth user experience.

-3. **Modal Implementation**: Creating an accessible modal with proper keyboard navigation and focus management required attention to detail.

-4. **Responsive Design**: Ensuring the application looks and works well on various screen sizes required careful CSS planning.

-5. **TypeScript Integration**: Properly typing the API responses and application state helped catch potential errors early but required careful planning.

-6. **Server-Side Security**: Moving API key handling to the server side using Next.js server actions to enhance security and prevent exposing sensitive information to clients.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.